openzeka/marc/README.md

-# Open Zeka MARC
+# Open Zeka MARC Autonomous Car Base Software
-For vehicles with RPLidar

 ZED Node will automatically initialized when you start the teleop.launch You do not need to start ZED node again.